seeingterra/echo-tts/README.md

 This is a hand-written summary of the most important changes in this fork relative to the original Echo‑TTS repo.

+### 2025-12-07 — num_steps for Voxta / HTTP API

+- **Configurable diffusion steps from Voxta**
+        - Extended the HTTP API request model (`TTSRequest`) to accept an optional `num_steps` field.
+        - The FastAPI server now passes `num_steps` into the sampler and clamps it to a safe range (5–80 steps) per request.
+        - Updated the generated Voxta provider JSON so it includes `"num_steps": 20` in the `RequestBody` by default.
+        - This lets you tune quality vs. latency for different use cases directly from Voxta.

 ### 2025-12-06 — Windows / Voxta polish & prompt uploader

 - **Multi-file prompt upload in the UI**